- Retinocochleocerebral vasculopathy

-In individuals with Susac syndrome, an MRI can show characteristic changes to the brain, especially the corpus callosum.
-A complete eye exam, including a flourescein angiography (angiogram) is necessary.
-Individuals suspected to have Susac syndrome should also have a hearing exam (which may show hearing loss) and analysis of cerebrospinal fluid.
+In people with Susac syndrome, an MRI can show characteristic changes in the brain, especially the corpus callosum.
+A complete eye exam, including a flourescein angiography, usually also shows specific abnormalities.
+Other tests include a hearing exam (which may show hearing loss) and analysis of cerebrospinal fluid.

-Susac syndrome can mimic several diseases.
-These conditions may include multiple sclerosis, acute disseminated encephalomyelitis, chronic encephalitis, aseptic meningitis, Lyme disease, cardioembolic disorder, complicated migraine, systemic lupus erythematosus, Bechet syndrome, sarcoidosis, tuberculosis, syphilis, lymphomas, and Creutzfeldt-Jakob disease.
+Susac syndrome can mimic several diseases, including multiple sclerosis, acute disseminated encephalomyelitis, chronic encephalitis, aseptic meningitis, Lyme disease, cardioembolic disorder, complicated migraine, systemic lupus erythematosus, Bechet syndrome, sarcoidosis, tuberculosis, syphilis, lymphomas, and Creutzfeldt-Jakob disease.

 A study published in March 2007 entitled, Long Term Outcome in Susac Syndrome by Aubart-Cohen, et.al. followed 9 patients with Susac syndrome for more than 6 years.
 In this series, patients did not suffer from severe cognitive sequelae.
 All but 1 patient returned to work.
 Vision was usually not seriously impaired.
 Most of the patients had bilateral hearing loss, with limited disability.

 - Susac's Syndrome.
 National Organization for Rare Disorders (NORD).
 December 2010; http://www.rarediseases.org/search/rdbdetail_abstract.html?disname=Susac%27s%20Syndrome.
 Accessed 4/25/2011.